AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-for-income-with-etfs.md

 > I simply want to free up time to pursue other opportunities.

 That doesn't take away from the fact that many income investments are extremely volatile and unpredictable.
-So there is a lot of risks involved.
+So there are a lot of risks involved.

 In the end, I think a well-diversified portfolio for income that shoots for around 5 to 6% yearly yields is not an unreasonable objective.
 So if I had a reasonable amount of money invested, the returns would be comparable to a side hustle.
 At least on paper.